-Here's How Long the watchOS 6.1.2 Update Takes to Finish
+Here's How Long the watchOS 6.1.3 Update Takes to Finish

 Apple

 The watchOS 6 update for the Apple Watch 4 is 690MB.
 The watchOS 6.1 update is 340MB on the Apple Watch 5.
 The watchOS 6.1.2 update is 94 to 113MB.
+The watchOS 6.1.3 update is 98.9MB.
 Here’s what you need to do before installing watchOS and how to install watchOS updates.

 If you are upgrading from watchOS 6, you will have the quickest upgrade path, but if you are on an older release, this process could take longer, due to a potentially bigger update.
 Plan on spending at least 15 minutes and potentially up to an hour installing iOS 13.3.1 first.